 The execution of a numerical weather prediction model may produce data for many physical quantities.
 Furthermore, operational meteorologists often work with the results of numerical weather prediction models as a set of 2-dimensional ‘fields’ (one for each physical quantity at each time-step and vertical level) rather than more complex 4-dimensional datasets.
 The resulting dataset can easily number in the thousands.

-A Coveragecollection is a useful mechanism for grouping together coverages into a collection.
+A Coverage Collection is a useful mechanism for grouping together coverages into a collection.
 The pattern is similar to a feature collection.

-Each Coveragecollection is a single, uniquely identified resource specifying the member coverages.
-Furthermore, each member coverage within a Coveragecollection often shares similar characteristics such as provenance.
+Each Coverage Collection is a single, uniquely identified resource specifying the member coverages.
+Furthermore, each member coverage within a Coverage Collection will share similar characteristics such as provenance and coordinate reference systems.

-Use of Coveragecollection resources means that it becomes simpler to refer to an aggregate set of coverage resources (e.g. using the identifier) and that common metadata can be attributed to the Coveragecollection resource itself.
+Use of Coverage Collection resources means that it becomes simpler to refer to an aggregate set of coverage resources (e.g. using the identifier) and that common metadata can be attributed to the Coverage Collection resource itself.

-A Coveragecollection resource may contain other Coveragecollection resources- thus enabling coverages to be grouped in arbitrarily nested sets.
+A Coverage Collection resource may contain other Coverage Collection resources- thus enabling coverages to be grouped in arbitrarily nested sets.

 Where a WCS server is able to suppress information about individual coverages in its getCapabilities response, the XML document provided by the WCS end-point may be significantly smaller and easier to parse- thus mitigating challenges arising from working with very large XML documents.

-In such situations, a client application may gather information about the Coveragecollection resources from a WCS server, and then subsequently request information about the member coverages of a given Coveragecollection- a subset of the complete set of coverages available from that WCS end-point.
+In such situations, a client application may gather information about the Coverage Collection resources from a WCS server, and then subsequently request information about the member coverages of a given Coverage Collection- a subset of the complete set of coverages available from that WCS end-point.

-Coverage collection data model
+Coverage Collection data model

-Requirements Class: Coverage collection offerings
+Requirements Class: Coverage Collection Offerings

-This requirements class specifies underlying data model used to describe Coveragecollection resources and their relationship with the coverage resources themselves.
+This requirements class specifies underlying data model used to describe Coverage Collection resources and their relationship with the coverage resources themselves.